autoai-org/AID/README.md

 4. Push to the Branch (`git push origin feature/AmazingFeature`)
 5. Open a Pull Request

-If you'd like to become a backer for the project, we are fiscally hosted by Open Source Collective 501(c)(6).
-Please consider donating [here](https://opencollective.com/autoai-org)

 <!-- LICENSE -->
 ## License

-Personal use are governed by the MIT License.
+Personal uses are governed by the MIT License.
 See `LICENSE` for more information.